fdev31/weye/README.md

     % nanow scan /media # may be done automatically, implies the mountpoint knows it's source, the command is just a trigger
     % nanow umount /medias

+Configuration of nanowork:

+[mounts]
+/ = browser
+/admin = admin

+Then, in files, if in info you have the proper infos, it's able to mount the app locally.